emeraldwalk/ng1x-decorators/README.md

 ## Overview
 This project provides TypeScript decorators to allow defining components, services, and modules in Angular 1.X using similar patterns to those found in Angular 2.0.
+The decorator API is not an exact match but borrows similar patterns from 2.0.

+## TODO
+* Type based dependency injection

 ## Usage
 ```html